 It gets the layers thinner and more compacted to remove weight without sacrificing any of that durability.
 It does weigh 5 grams lighter than the Bauer 1S stick.
 It’s 415 grams in the P90 287 flex stick.

-Duraflex is about 20% stronger for flexural strength that’s great at managing impact stresses but this does a better job of managing the flexing of the stick as you’re shooting and making those passes.
+Duraflex is about 20% stronger for flexural strength It’s great at managing impact stresses but this does a better job of managing the flexing of the stick as you’re shooting and making those passes.

 Blade

-That’s why all blades break down this helps to prevent that rate of breakdown compared to the MX3 stick which doesn’t have the new core.
+That’s why all blades break down; this helps to prevent that rate of breakdown compared to the MX3 stick, which doesn’t have the new core.

 Shaft/Flex Profile